ttmarek/rangle-blogs/analytics/README.md

  - what about SSR?
  - what about code splitting?
  - building out a feature not worth tracking?
 A means of prioritization.
+ - if its not worth tracking is it even worth building?